 Contemporary Architecture of Georgia

-Despite the fact that the economic situation in Georgia since the fall of Communism isn’t bright the state funded numerous large projects.
+Despite the not so bright economic situation in Georgia since the fall of Communism the state funded numerous large projects.
 Cool innovative designs and different materials, shapes and colours were used for public service halls, border crossings, police stations, government buildings, airports, office towers and hotels, especially in Batumi and Tbilisi.
 New interesting parks and bridges and several grand scale renovations gave new life to a nation slowly awakening.